zheminzhou/PEPPAN/docs/source/usage/quickstart.rst

 ::
   PEPPA --testunit

-To download an 'examples/' folder which contains 4 GFF files.
+To download an examples/ folder which contains GFF files of four `Escherichia coli` ST131 genomes.

-If you installed PEPPA via git pull, the examples folder is already present in your PEPPA/ root folder.
+If you installed PEPPA via git pull, the examples/ folder is already present in your PEPPA/ root folder.

 * Test PEPPA
 ::